❮

 We will now cover the most important concepts you need to know.

-num1 = 3 -- Creates a variable and assigns it the value 3
+local num1 = 1 -- Creates a new variable and assigns it the value 1

-sum = num1 + num2 -- Store the sum inside another variable
+local sum = num1 + num2 -- Calculate the sum and store the result inside another variable

-Functions are useful for things you want to use multiple times in your code.
-Instead of re-writing the code every time, instead you can just call the function and any code inside of it will be executed.
+To make this a little more clear we can take a look at functions.
+Functions are just wrappers around multiple lines of code, so that you can reuse them later.
+Instead of re-writing the code every time, you can just call the function and any code inside of it will be executed.
 (To “call” a function basically just means to execute it)

 -- anything you put inside here will be executed when the function is called